-Firmographic Data: This data refers to types of information that you can use to categorize your prospects like geographic location, industry, revenue etc.
+Firmographic Data: This data refers to types of information that you can use to categorize your prospects, like geographic location, industry, revenue, etc.

 Technographic Data: Technographic data tells you which technologies your prospective customers are using.
 If you find that they are using your competitors’ products, it’s clear that your products can help address their pain points.

-In a nutshell, sales intelligence tools collect, sort, analyze, and evaluate large amounts of data that you can find online publicly.
+In a nutshell, sales intelligence tools collect, sort, analyze, and evaluate large amounts of data you can find online publicly.

 Sales intelligence tools continually crawl millions of public sites and aggregate relevant information from a variety of sources.
-Some sales intelligence tools provide sales teams with in-depth, accurate insights from their previous interactions with their prospects, thereby saving them lots of time that would have otherwise gone in research and analysis.
+Some sales intelligence tools provide sales teams with in-depth, accurate insights from their previous interactions with their prospects, thereby saving them lots of time that would have otherwise gone into research and analysis.
 These tools gather this data and match it to the profiles in their database and allow sales teams to search and evaluate this data.

 Sales intelligence tools are often confused with CRM tools.